 This is method # 3 in the 4 Techniques of Grafting Fruit Trees Post.
-If we did the same thing that we did for the olive tree over here, because it’s a fast-growing combination the grafted branch would have most likely broke from the weight of the growth.
+If we did the same thing that we did for the olive tree on this tree, because it’s a fast-growing combination, the grafted branch would have most likely broken from the weight of the growth.

 Next, we wrapped it tight…

-To make sure the everything stays in place…
+To make sure that everything stayed in place…

 And covered it with a plastic bag.
 We didn’t add the paper bag on this one.